weweb-assets/ww-calendar/AI.md

 - Multiple view types (year, month, week, day, list)
 - Event drag-and-drop for rescheduling
 - Event resizing to adjust duration
-- Category-based event styling
+- Grouped events that move together
 - Customizable time ranges and day display
 - Internationalization support with multiple locales
 - Extensive style customization for all calendar elements
 - Configurable cell dimensions and spacing
 - Custom empty list message via slot
-- Weekend hours text color customization
-- Modern button styling option with transparent navigation buttons
-- Configurable border radius for buttons and calendar
-- Dynamic property mapping for events and categories when binding external data
+- Dynamic property mapping for events when binding external data

 Important Build guidelines:
 - Always put a fixed height on the calendar element
 - Never use flex or min-height directly on the calendar element
-- When creating fake events put them in 2025
+- When creating fake events put them in current year/month/week